 As Kratos, you can complete the lore and collect all the items in Helheim.
 The Hel is a smaller realm as compared to the other areas in God of War Ragnarok.
 Similar to other realms, Helheim can be unlocked by progressing through the main story and reaching Chapter 11 in God of War Ragnarok, which is named “Unleashing Hel“.

-You will unlock the realm briefly during Chapter 7 called “The Runaway“.
-Once you complete the game, you won’t be able to travel back to Asgard due to some reasons, which we won’t mention because they might spoil the game for you.
-Nonetheless, it is still great to see the home of Aesir in all its beauty while playing God of War Ragnarok.
+You will unlock access to Asgard briefly during Chapter 7, titled “The Runaway.”
+However, once you complete the game, you won’t be able to travel back to Asgard for reasons that we won’t reveal to avoid spoilers.
+Nevertheless, the opportunity to explore the home of the Aesir adds depth to the God of War Ragnarok experience.